Odesa Oblast: History

 Evidence of the earliest inhabitants in this area comes from the settlements and burial grounds of the Neolithic Gumelnița, Cucuteni-Trypillia and Usatove cultures, as well as from the tumuli and hoards of the Bronze Age Proto-Indo-Europeans.
 In the 1st millennium B.C.
 Milesian Greeks founded colonies along the northern coast of the Black Sea, including the towns of Tyras and Niconium in the modern Odesa Oblast.
 The Greeks left behind painted vessels, ceramics, sculptures, inscriptions, arts and crafts that indicate the prosperity of their ancient civilisation.

 The culture of Scythian tribes inhabiting the Black Sea littoral steppes in the first millennium B.C. has left artefacts in settlements and burial grounds, including weapons, bronze cauldrons, other utensils, and adornments.
 By the beginning of the 1st millennium A.D. the Sarmatians displaced the Scythians.
 In the 3rd–4th centuries A.D. a tribal alliance, represented by the items of Chernyakhov culture, developed.
 From the middle of the first millennium the formation of the Slavic people began.
 In the 9th century the eastern Slavs united into a state with Kyiv as its centre.
 The Khazars, Polovtsy and Pechenegs were the Slavs' neighbours during different times.
 Archeological evidence of the period of the 9th–14th centuries survives in materials from the settlements and cities of Kievan Rus': Belgorod, Caffa-Theodosia, and Berezan Island.

 The Mongols took over the Black Sea littoral in the 13th century.

 From about 1290 parts of the region were territories of the Republic of Genoa, becoming a center of Genoese commercial activity until at least the middle of the 14th century.

-The Grand Duchy of Lithuania acquired the area at the beginning of the 15th century.
+The Grand Duchy of Lithuania acquired part of the area at the beginning of the 15th century.

 In 1593 the Ottoman Empire set up in the area what became known as its Dnieper Province (Özü Eyalet), unofficially known as the Khanate of Ukraine.
 The northern outskirts of the current oblast, forming part of Podolia, remained within Lithuania, and then passed to the Kingdom of Poland in 1569, within which they were located in Bracław County in the Bracław Voivodeship in the Lesser Poland Province.
 Savran, Kodyma and Józefgród were Polish private towns, the two latter founded by the Lubomirski family.
 The bulk of the territory of the Odesa Oblast passed to Russian control in 1791 in the course of the Russian southern expansion towards the Black Sea at the end of the 18th century, whereas the northern outskirts were annexed by Russia in the Second Partition of Poland in 1793.
 Russian historiography refers to the annexed area from 1791 as the Ochakov Oblast.